 I used hot glue to fix them on to foam board bases (the plastic stuff used for signs, not the XPS/card sandwich I use for buildings).
 In some cases I hot glued extra bits of foam on top to give a more rounded shape.

 The bush shapes were then coated with PVA glue and covered with dark coarse turf.
-I used a combination of scattering it over and pushing it on to the shapes to get full coverage.
+I used a combination of scattering it over and pushing it on to the glue on the shapes to get full coverage.

 Sealing the Texture